XimeraProject/ximeraFirstSteps/README.md

 ### Start Docker

 Assuming you have Git, Docker, and VS Code installed, you should first start Docker.
 Open the Docker Desktop application.
-(If you are on Linux, you will want to open a terminal and type "sudo service docker start") It will ask you some questions -- if it asks about "WSL," accept it, as you need "WSL" (if it asks!).
+It will ask you some questions -- if you are on Windows and it asks about "WSL," accept it, as you need "WSL" (if it asks!).

+You want to open the Docker Desktop application.

 Once Docker is open and you have skipped through any other surveys/questions, you will see a "Engine running" at the bottom left hand corner of the screen.
 You can minimize the Docker window.